How the T5013 partnership information return works and benefits for small businesses

 Fixed boxes are for information about the partnership, like the percentage share of the partnership and tax shelter identification number.

-There are five generic boxes on the slip for extra information, like each partner’s share of revenue, expenses and net income:
+There are five generic boxes on the slip for extra information, such as:

 - Canadian and foreign net rental income (loss)